Nikhil-Pickle/End-to-End-Azure-Data-Engineering/README.md

 This project demonstrates the ability to create an end-to-end ETL cloud solution using Azure.
 Some considerations:

-- The dataset used was small.
+- The dataset used was small (7mb total, 800 rows).
+This was done to keep compute + storage costs low for myself.
 - Multiple applications were employed for a relatively simple task.
 - Given the dataset's simplicity, the project could have been managed entirely through Azure Data Factory, with data cleaning done downstream in Power BI.
 - The inclusion of Azure Synapse and Databricks was for the sake of self-learning and emulating real-world business pipelines.